vectordotdev/vector/website/content/en/docs/setup/installation/package-managers/helm.md

 [Helm] is a package manager for Kubernetes that facilitates the deployment and management of applications and services on Kubernetes clusters.
 This page covers installing and managing the Vector Agent and the Vector Aggregator from the Helm package repository.
 The Agent and the Aggregator are added by adding the Vector Helm chart but are installed and configured separately.

 {{< warning title="Aggregator role in public beta" >}}
 Helm support for the [aggregator] role is currently in public beta.
-We're currently seeking beta testers.
-If interested, please [join our chat][chat] and let us know.
+We're seeking beta testers!
+If deploying the aggregator chart, please [join our chat][chat] and let us know how it went.

 [aggregator]: /docs/setup/deployment/roles/#aggregator
 [chat]: https://chat.vector.dev